DSchau/blog/src/pages/07-12-2017-getting-started-with-gatsby/index.md

 }
 ```

 Some explanation will be helpful here!
 An `options` object can be passed to a plugin, and we're passing the filesystem `path` (i.e. where our markdown files will be located), and then a `name` for the source files.
-Now that gatsby knows about our source files, we can begin applying some useful transformers to convert those files into usable data!
+Now that Gatsby knows about our source files, we can begin applying some useful transformers to convert those files into usable data!

 ### Transformer plugins

-As mentioned, a transformer plugin takes some underlying data format that is not inherently usable in its current form (e.g. markdown, json, yaml, etc.), and transforms it into a format that gatsby can understand, and that we can query against with GraphQL.
+As mentioned, a transformer plugin takes some underlying data format that is not inherently usable in its current form (e.g. markdown, json, yaml, etc.), and transforms it into a format that Gatsby can understand, and that we can query against with GraphQL.

 Let's get some plugins installed!
 We'll be using the following plugins:

 - [gatsby-transformer-remark][gatsby-transformer-remark]
   - Uses the [remark][remark] markdown parser to transform .md files on disk into HTML; additionally this transformer can optionally take plugins to further extend functionality--e.g. add syntax highlighting with `gatsby-remark-prismjs`, `gatsby-remark-copy-linked-files` to copy relative files specified in markdown, etc.
 - [gatsby-transformer-sharp][gatsby-transformer-sharp]
-  - Uses the [sharp][sharp] image transformation library to apply transforms (e.g. png -> jpg), image compression, etc. Any image loaded with gatsby will use this transformer
+  - Uses the [sharp][sharp] image transformation library to apply transforms (e.g. png -> jpg), image compression, etc. Any image loaded with Gatsby will use this transformer

 Let's get these installed, following the same song and dance as previously (install, then add to config):